tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Don't Mess with Texas is an application that lets Texas citizens report when they have seen someone littering.
+Don't Mess With Texas - Report a Litterer is an application that lets Texas citizens report when they have seen someone littering.

 Fixed bugs in several parts of the app and implemented new features.
 Challenging project because the existing code-base was very messy.